ethereum/EIPs/EIPS/eip-tokenized-reserve.md

 ---
-title: Tokenized Reserve
+title: EIP Tokenized Reserve
-description: Reserves with user auditing
+description: Reserve with user auditing
 author: Jimmy Debe (@jimstir)
 discussions-to:
 status: Draft
 type: Standards Track
 category: ERC
 created: 2023-06-30
-requires: 20, 4626
+requires: EIP-20, EIP-4626
 ---

 ## Abstract

 A proposal for a tokenized reserve mechanism.
 The reserve allows an audit of on-chain actions of the owner.
-Using [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626), stakeholders can create shares to show support for actions in the reserve.
+Using [ERC-4626](../eip-4626.md), stakeholders can create shares to show support for actions in the reserve.

 ## Motivation